99darshan/restcountries_py/README.md

 ##### Find by name

-Find countries with the query substring in the country's name or Alternate Name (altSpellings) Let's find all countries and their capital which have "island" in their name
+Find countries with the query substring in the country's name or Alternate Name (altSpellings).

+Let's find all countries and their capital which have "island" in their name.

 ```python
 >>> countries_with_island_in_name = rc.find_by_name("island")